teropa/failurous-java/README.md

 Notice that the position of the filter-mapping element affects which exceptions Failurous will report.
 Any filter mappings appearing before the failurous filter mapping in web.xml will not be reported, since they are executed outside its scope.

+## Sending custom notifications

+failurous-java can be used to send custom notifications to Failurous.
+This can be accomplished by building an instance of `Fail` and sending it with the `FailSender` API:

+FailSender sender = FailSenderFactory.getSender();
+sender.send(new Fail("50 invalid login attempts by "+loginName, "LoginService.login()"));

 ## Support & Bug Reports

+#failurous at Freenode

 [Failurous-java Lighthouse](http://failurous.lighthouseapp.com/projects/62311-failurous-java)